Wind chill factor

-Wind chill is often referred to as the 'feels like' temperature and is the temperature that we feel, instead of the actual air temperature we see shown on weather forecasts.
+Wind chill is often referred to as the 'feels like' temperature in the media and is the temperature that we feel, instead of the actual air temperature we see shown on weather forecasts.
 Wind chill factor takes into account wind speeds and humidity to assess how the human body actually feels temperature.

 The 'feels like' temperature is different to the actual air temperature shown on a weather forecast.
 The 'feels like' temperature measures the expected air temperature, relative humidity and the strength of the wind at 5 feet (human height) as well as an understanding of how heat is lost from the human body during cold and windy days.